 DATA SHARING: Note that where events are online and/or interdisciplinary it will be necessary to share your email address with the facilitator.

-This will be a virtual event over three half-days;
+This will be a virtual event over four half-days;

 Date: Wed 12th/ 19th /26th April/ 3rd May